|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Passenger Captain Henry Will Jones (KIA, BR) GA

 Destroyed October 18, 1944

 On October 18, 1944 this tank was ordered forward by Lt.
-Gilbert Lindoff (C. O. 710th Tank Battalion commander) to support U. S. Marines by 710th Tank Battalion commander, Lt.
-Gilbert Lindof.
-Regular crew member, assistant driver Charles Erazmus was pulled out of the tank by Lt.
-Lindloff.
-This was because he was one of the few other men in camp that was not sick.
-He was to be held in reserve incase they needed a second tank to be dispatched
+Gilbert Lindoff (C. O. 710th Tank Battalion) to support U. S. Marines on Peleliu Island.
+Before advancing, regular assistant driver Charles Erazmus was pulled out of the tank by Lt.
+Lindloff because he was one of the few men that was not sick and was held in reserve in case they needed a second tank to be dispatched.

 Fates of the Crew

-Dahms was wounded and taken to a field hospital where he later died of extensive burns.
-Commander Prehm was wounded and blown clear of the tank.
-The rest of the crew were killed in the explosion.
+Commander Prehm was wounded and blown clear of the tank and survived.
+Dahms suffered extensive burns and was taken to a field hospital where he later died of his wounds.
+The rest of the crew died in the explosion.

-After the explosion, the tank burned for hours.
-Afterwards, the tank was placed on its side, and the tred removed, because they were in short supply.
-The rest of the tank was abandoned.
+Following the salvage, the hull of the tank was abandoned laying on the left side.
 The coaxial machine gun was not removed because it was bent by the force of the explosion.
-The tank remains on the island to this day.
+Today, the tank remains where it was abandoned on Peleliu Island.

 Eric Mailander adds: